2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 \subsection{Reality?}

-While, as already mentioned, Bell's theorem indeed suggests that quantum mechanics must have some sort of non-local elements, we believe that such formulations that ignore mentions of realism (put forward mostly by Bohmian sympathizers) are at least misleading.
+While \cor{EPR paradox and} Bell's theorem indeed suggest that quantum mechanics has some sort of non-local elements, we believe that such formulations that ignore mentions of realism (put forward mostly by Bohmian sympathizers) are at least misleading.
 Formulations of this type tend to wrongly reduce the deep and universal philosophical implications of Bell's inequality violations to an ostensible dichotomy between local and non-local hidden variables.
 They completely ignore (or obscure) the fact that violations of Bell's inequality come as the final confirmation of Bohr's predictions, in contrast to Einstein's expectations, and that, as such, the observed violations also strongly reinforce and support Bohr's view.
 And this view is, in the context of EPR and Bell, succinctly formulated by Clauser in \cite{ClauserReview}: \begin{quote} Bohr's argument is more readily understood, once that one recognizes that it is based on his denial of realism.
 That is, it is impossible to physically disturb something that doesn't exist!
 Thus, if there is no physical-space description of either the quantum mechanically entangled individual systems or of the actual disturbance process, then the required associated existence of non-local action-at-a-distance is a non-issue.
-The objectionable aspect of Bohr's description (action-at-a-distance) is then, consistently with Bohr's assertion of completeness, simply nonexistent, by definition! \end{quote} Accordingly, in Bohr's view, even if there is some sort of non-locality after all in quantum mechanics, it is of absolutely secondary and interpretational character.
-What does it mean to physically disturb something at a distance, if that something does not truly exist, in the first place?
+The objectionable aspect of Bohr's description (action-at-a-distance) is then, consistently with Bohr's assertion of completeness, simply nonexistent, by definition! \end{quote} Accordingly, in Bohr's view, even if there is some sort of non-locality after all in quantum mechanics, it is of absolutely secondary and interpretational character. \cor{As pointed by Clauser above,} what does it mean to physically disturb something at a distance, if that something does not truly exist, in the first place?